auino/quick-webservice-core-builder/README.md

 Essentially, any support is welcome.
 You can contribute to the project in two ways:
- * by enhancing the current version of the program
+ * By enhancing the current version of the program
- * by implementing additional builders for additional programming languages
+ * By implementing additional builders for additional programming languages

 ### Contacts ###